 Credit card spend

-World of Hyatt has just one credit card, called The World of Hyatt Credit Card, which has an annual fee of $95 a year.
+World of Hyatt has just one credit card, called World of Hyatt Credit Card, which has an annual fee of $95 a year.
 This allows you to earn World of Hyatt points with everyday spending.
 Cardholders can also get one free night at any Category 1 to 4 hotel or resort each year after having the card for one year.

-Cardholders can earn 9 points for every $1 spent at Hyatt hotels (5 points per $1 for being a Hyatt member and an additional 4 points per $1 for card spend) and 2 points for every $1 spent on restaurant purchases, airline tickets, fitness clubs or gym memberships.
+Cardholders can earn up to 9 points for every $1 spent at Hyatt hotels (5 points per $1 for being a Hyatt member and an additional 4 points per $1 for card spend) and 2 points for every $1 spent on restaurant purchases, airline tickets, fitness clubs or gym memberships.
 For other purchases, you can get 1 point for every $1 spent.

 Chase Ultimate Rewards cards